 Do not fall for this one.
 For decades now, more women have been going to college than men, and as for education beyond undergrad, just look at the number of women earning doctoral degrees.
 Based on research from the Council of Graduate Schools, 2017 marked the ninth consecutive year in which women earned more doctoral degrees than men.
 That year, nearly 80,000 doctoral degrees were awarded and women earned about 42,000 of them (53 percent of the total) compared to 37,000 for men.
 Is there a doctor in the house?
 There most definitely is.

-Women would make more if they chose high-paying careers.
+4. Women would make more if they chose high-paying careers

-Women cannot earn equal pay because of extended time away from the workforce.
+5. Women cannot earn equal pay because of extended time away from the workforce

 Both men and women take time away from the workforce and lose money because of it, but according to Still a Man's Labor Market: The Slowly Narrowing Gender Wage Gap, women suffer more than their male counterparts.
 The report, which was conducted by the Institute for Women’s Policy Research, also said that women who took one year off saw 39 percent decrease in their annual earnings versus women who worked consecutively between 2001 and 2015.
 For men, that percentage of loss is much lower.

-Congress passed national legislation to support equal pay.
+6. Congress passed national legislation to support equal pay

-The last piece of legislation dealing with sex discrimination as it pertains to compensation was in 1963.
+The last piece of legislation dealing with gender discrimination as it pertains to compensation was in 1963.
 Although the Lilly Ledbetter Act, passed in 2009, helps to protect against pay discrimination, there is more work to be done.
-In January 2019, the Paycheck Fairness Act was re-introduced and passed the House.
+In January 2019, the Paycheck Fairness Act was reintroduced and passed the House.
 The proposed law requires employers to report information such as job salaries, promotions, and dismissals to the federal government, broken down by gender and race.
-To that we say, “Your move, Senate.”
+It has yet to pass in the Senate.